Wonderful World (Sam Cooke song): In popular culture

 The song is used in the 1978 film Animal House in the well-known lunchroom scene where Bluto (John Belushi) gathers food in preparation for a food fight.
 The song was also included in the 1983 film Breathless.
 The original Sam Cooke version of the song comprised the title soundtrack of the 2005 film Hitch.

 After a Greg Chapman cover of the song was featured prominently in the 1985 film Witness in a scene where Harrison Ford dances with Kelly McGillis, "Wonderful World" gained further exposure.
 Particularly in the United Kingdom, where a copy of the song, produced by Karl Jenkins and Mike Ratledge and with vocals sung by Barbadian Tony Jackson, a backing singer for Paul Young, appeared in "Bath", a well-remembered, Roger Lyons-directed 1985 advertisement for Levi's 501 jeans.
 As a result, the Sam Cooke version of the song became a hit in the UK, reaching No.2 and selling a certified 250,000 copies.
 In a 2005 poll by the UK's Channel Four the song was voted the 19th-greatest song ever to feature in a commercial.

-The song is featured in the Mafia III's Official Soundtrack, published on October 7, 2016.
+The song is featured in the official soundtrack of Mafia III, published on October 7, 2016.